Why Setting Development Goals for Work Matters

 How to Evaluate Your Progress

-• Reflection on Daily Tasks – Take a step back and analyze how your daily tasks have evolved.
+- Reflection on Daily Tasks – Take a step back and analyse how your daily tasks have evolved.
 Are you more efficient?
 Have you increased your confidence in certain areas?
 Personal reflections help reinforce learning.

 Be proactive in measuring and refining your development goals to ensure continuous growth and meaningful progress.